-FMS ID FMS Name FMS Description 052000084 OCDD Drainage Criteria Implement and enforce the Drainage Criteria Manual and Regulations Manual and Regulations for regulation of the Enforcement effects of new developments and stormwater runoff.
-052000085 OCDD Support/Create Stricter Work with Communities to support ordinances or Floodplain Ordinances create ordinances that help to protect new structures from being built in the floodplain or floodway 052000087 City of Linsdale Natural Incorporate "natural run-off" policies.
-Calculate Runoff Policies cumulative effect of development, increase Implementation capacity of storm water drainage systems, institute regular drain system maintenance.
-052000088 City of Linsdale No Adverse Incorporate "no adverse impact" design Impact Implementation requirements in community development.
+FMS ID FMS Name FMS Description laws and to achieve cohesion with the mitigation strategies contained herein.
+052000084 OCDD Drainage Criteria Manual and Regulations Enforcement Implement and enforce the Drainage Criteria Manual and Regulations for regulation of the effects of new developments and stormwater runoff.
+052000085 OCDD Support/Create Stricter Floodplain Ordinances Work with Communities to support ordinances or create ordinances that help to protect new structures from being built in the floodplain or floodway 052000087 City of Linsdale Natural Runoff Policies Implementation Incorporate "natural run-off" policies.
+Calculate cumulative effect of development, increase capacity of storm water drainage systems, institute regular drain system maintenance.
+052000088 City of Linsdale No Adverse Impact Implementation Incorporate "no adverse impact" design requirements in community development.
 Provide awareness to stakeholders and design engineers; building code adoption and plan approval process.
-052000089 City of Troup Floodplain Adopt and enforce a stricter floodplain ordinance Ordinance Update that no new structures are allowed in the 100-year floodway.
+052000089 City of Troup Floodplain Ordinance Update Adopt and enforce a stricter floodplain ordinance that no new structures are allowed in the 100-year floodway.
 Adopted by City Council action.
-052000090 Trinity County Dam/Levee Develop and implement standard operating Failure Data Collection procedures for collecting and sharing data to provide extent of dam/levee failure 052000091 Van Zandt County Higher Incorporate Higher Standards for Hazard Standards Incorporation Resistance in Local Application of the Building Code.
+052000090 Trinity County Dam/Levee Failure Data Collection Develop and implement standard operating procedures for collecting and sharing data to provide extent of dam/levee failure 052000091 Van Zandt County Higher Standards Incorporation Incorporate Higher Standards for Hazard Resistance in Local Application of the Building Code.